nebula-contrib/NebulaGraph-Bench/README.md

 Render the import config file according to the header files, and then run nebula-importer.

-Be careful, the default `nebula-import` in scripts folder is built in Linux, if you want to run the tool in Mac OS, please build the nebula-import by yourself.

 ```bash
 # after prepare the data, you could import the data to any nebula graph as you want.
 # space is mytest, graph address is 127.0.0.1:9669